juspay/nix-training/README.md

 The goal is to enable the audience to work towards grasping all the concepts involved in writing and creating the likes of [haskell-template](https://github.com/srid/haskell-template/blob/master/flake.nix) or [haskell-flake](https://github.com/srid/haskell-flake), and more generally get comfortable with writing Nix.

+## Prerequisites

+You must have Nix installed on your system.
+We recommend [the Determinate installer](https://github.com/DeterminateSystems/nix-installer).
+You can of course also install [NixOS](https://nixos.org/) (a Linux distribution based on Nix) if you are feeling adventurous.

 ## Outline

 | Level | Title | Description |